KitchenBoy08/Quest-MP/README.md

 https://github.com/Lakatrazz/Fusion-Module-Example

 ## Credits
-- EverythingOnArm: For most of the actual networking (I think he should get like 70% of the credit for this port).
+- EverythingOnArm: For most of the actual networking (Should get like 70% of the credit for this port).
 - Lakatrazz: For developing Fusion itself and creating an AWESOME network layer system.
+- KitchenBoy: Port lead/worked on some of the extra things like IP Encoding.

 ## Setting up the Source Code
 1. Clone the git repo into a folder